-After Developer options are enable, and SideQuest is installed and working, you can switch to ADB over WiFi and continue to use all the awesome features of SideQuest without the USB cord.
+After Developer options are enabled, and SideQuest is installed and working, you can switch to ADB over WiFi and continue to use all the awesome features of SideQuest without the USB cord.
 Click the WiFi icon to “Enable Wireless mode.
-(Experimental)“
+(Experimental).“

 A popup window will show you the Device IP, and allow to connect.

 If you’ve previously connected with WiFi, then you may be able to reconnect by sending the ADB command.

 Click “Run ADB commands,” and then click “Connect to WiFi ADB.”